Research Jobs at University of South Carolina with Visa Sponsorship

 Does University of South Carolina sponsor H-1B visas for Researchs?

 Yes, University of South Carolina sponsors H-1B visas for Research positions.
 The university's international employment office manages petitions directly, and research roles that qualify as specialty occupations under USCIS standards are eligible.
-If you're moving from F-1 OPT or J-1 status, you'll need to coordinate the transition timeline with HR and confirm your role meets the degree-field match requirement.
+If you're moving from F-1 OPT or J-1 visa status, you'll need to coordinate the transition timeline with HR and confirm your role meets the degree-field match requirement.

 How do I apply for Research jobs at University of South Carolina?